Pimcore

-Pimcore is an enterprise PHP software platform for product information management (PIM), master data management (MDM), customer data management (CDP), digital asset management (DAM), content management (CMS), and digital commerce.
+Pimcore is an enterprise PHP software platform for product information management (PIM), master data management (MDM), customer data platform (CDP), digital asset management (DAM), content management (CMS), and digital commerce.

 Technology

 Pimcore is operated in a web browser and is based on the PHP programming language, as well as the MySQL/MariaDB database system.
 It consists of a modular software architecture that uses leading development frameworks, such as the Symfony project and the package management Composer based on a "best-of-breed" approach.
 The architecture uses the conventions of object-oriented software development, taking into account the MVC (Model View Controller) design pattern.

 Pimcore follows the specifications and definitions of the PHP Framework Interop Group (PSR 1, 2, 3, 4 and 7).
 The company has been a member of this PHP standardisation body since August 2016.

 Since its initial release in 2010, Pimcore has followed a fully API-based approach.
 All functionalities can be accessed by a PHP and a REST API.
 This allows for easy connectivity to any existing third-party systems, such as SAP, Navision, Salesforce or Oracle.
 The core of Pimcore is extensible through third-party components and plugins.

 Pimcore has a management interface to configure the system and manage data.
-The user interface is based on the Sencha Ext-JS-6 development framework.
+The administration interface, Pimcore Studio, is built on React and TypeScript.
+A legacy admin interface based on Sencha ExtJS remains available for backwards compatibility in some installations.

+With Pimcore 11, the company introduced Pimcore Studio, a complete rearchitecture of the administration interface.
+Pimcore Studio became the default admin interface in Pimcore 12, replacing the legacy ExtJS-based UI.

 Functionality

 Pimcore's portfolio consists of software solutions for multi-domain master data management and solutions for cross-channel digital commerce and content management.
-In addition to a free community edition, the software solution is also available as an enterprise edition.
+Pimcore is available in four editions: Community Edition (open core, free, under POCL); Professional Edition (commercial, license-compliant, under PEL); Enterprise Edition (on-premise or private cloud, under PEL); and Enterprise PaaS (managed multi-cloud service, under PEL).
 The software platform includes functionalities for product information management (PIM), web content management (CMS), digital asset management (DAM) and e-commerce and is available under the proprietary POCL and the proprietary PEL (Pimcore Enterprise License).